Back to Back Issues Page |

 Is There a Hereafter?

+should not have allowed any dreams or any other memorable experience.
 After he returned to normal, he found that there was no way to explain his experience scientifically and was left with the conclusion that there must be another place where his consciousness went to - outside of his nonfunctioning brain.
 It makes for very interesting reading, and if nothing else, makes you think about it.

 How ObamaCare Will Affect Our Practice

-ObamaCare may not affect our practice as much as it will traditional doctors' offices, because we are not insurance-driven or volume-driven.
-Nevertheless, we will likely be influenced significantly in some respects.
+ObamaCare may not affect our practice as much as it will traditional doctors' offices,

+I suspect that there will be more people who will want to get into concierge practices.
+Traditional practices will be overwhelmed with newly insured patients who will want to come in and utilize their new benefits.
+There won't be enough primary care doctors to go around, so waiting times to get into these regular practices will be long.
+Concierge practices will start to look better and better for those who have to wait long periods of time to see or even talk to their traditional doctors.
 Even for our patients, it will take longer to get tests and procedures done.
 And it will take longer to get in to see specialists.
 Basically, everything will probable take longer, and I suspect the red tape will be more tangled than ever.
 It will be increasingly difficult to navigate through the medical system.
 There will be more restrictions on trying to get certain tests done that will be denied by insurance.
 There will be more restrictions on certain medications and greater need for cumbersome preauthorizations.
+The need for better communication in spite of greater volumes of patients may have to be met by more effective use of communication technology - like email, texting, facetime and other video technologies that may take the place of office visits.
+Our doctors at VBPM will continue to be available using all forms of communication and will be ready for urgent office visits when necessary.
+We will never sacrifice quality of care and effective communication for volume.

 Calcium Supplements